tpm2dev/tpm.dev.tutorials/Intro/README.md

 > When would a user be authenticated?
 Well, typically at boot time, or
 > maybe at wake from sleep/hibernate time.
 A laptop could be configured
 > to require a user to authenticate with biometrics and possibly a
 > password or a smartcard.
+Note that such policies are not required by
+> the specifications, but rather something that one can choose to use.

 > There are five types of tickets.
 We won't cover them here.
 Readers
 > who end up needing to know about them can look at section 11.4.6.3 of